What is Product Lifecycle Management (PLM)?

 • Licensing and implementation cost

 PLM software provides amazing features to handle product data but the licensing and implementation cost of the software is very high.
-A separate license needs to purchase for each functionality.
+A separate license needs to be purchased for each functionality.

 • Software functionality limitations